 We celebrate Holy Mass together as a school community each month.
 In addition, we offer mass weekly during Lent and Advent.
 We encourage all students to attend Mass weekly at their home parish and invite all those interested in discovering the beauty of the Holy Mass to join us at St. Mary’s Parish.
-Click above and scroll down for our campus ministry calendar which includes our mass schedule.
+See our campus ministry calendar below which includes our mass schedule.

 St. Mary’s offers a unique worship experience to our students.
 Each year we have hundreds of teens participate in Cry Out; our monthly worship event.
 Through dynamic witness talks, live praise and worship music, the sacrament of Reconciliation, and Eucharistic Adoration students, faculty, and families of St. Mary’s come together to join in worshiping our Lord.